fyngyrz/slacker/README.md

 **yourusername: my reaction is derp**

 There are two ways to add macros to the system.

+## Creating Macros on Slack

 The first can be done right from slack.
 Just invoke the slash command with the style:

 **/m [style pizza I love me some pizza]**